madlabub/assemModeling/README.md

 2. (Online task) Run 'getOutput.m' file which suggests plausible parts to be assembled based on the input part indices in 'inP'.

-Note: Some portions of the code is downloaded from MATLAB Central File Exchance and Github repositories.
+Note: Some portions of the code are downloaded from MATLAB Central File Exchance and Github repositories.

 *****************************************************************
 ### Owner: